3

 “Is it okay if I call you that?”

-The girl immediately raised one of her eyebrows, “That sounds like you’re just telling me to die, though.”
+The girl immediately raised an eyebrow, “That sounds like you’re just telling me to die, though.”

-“It was that kind of die?”
+“It was that kind of ‘die’?!”
 Terra was surprised.
-Come to think of it, she did quickly mention the origin of her name when they first met.
-“I thought that it was a pretty die, like ‘Diana’ or ‘diamond’… Is it not good?”
+Thinking back to when they first met, Diode had quickly mentioned the origin of her name.
+“I thought that it was the lovely kind of ‘die’, like short for ‘Diana’ or ‘diamond’...
+Die-san isn't okay?”
 She innocently brought her face closer as she spoke.

 “Okay!
 Die-san.”

-She didn’t respond again, but instead increased the boat’s acceleration by one level with a thump.
+She didn’t respond again, and instead increased the boat’s acceleration by one level with a thump instead.

-They flew through the vast brick-coloured sky for 30 minutes into the starry dark of outer space.
-Approaching the top of their orbital trajectory, the gigantic disk-shaped Idaho steadily drew near from behind.
-Docking wasn’t possible if they didn’t approach closely enough, but being too close posed a collision risk, so a close approach of around 500 meters was the ideal distance.
+Over the span of thirty minutes, they crossed from vast brick-colored skies into the starry darkness of outer space.
+As they neared the apex of their orbital trajectory, the gigantic disk of the Idaho steadily approached from behind.
+Docking wasn't possible if the approach wasn't close enough, but getting too close posed a collision risk.
+A close approach of around 500 meters was considered ideal.

-Satisfied since this was a good performance for their first outing, Terra pretty much forgot about the discarded 310,000 tonnes — at least until they approached the catch inspection and receiving tower in Idaho’s center.
+Since that was a good performance for a first outing, Terra pretty much forgot about the 310,000 tonnes they had discarded, satisfied—at least until they approached the catch inspection and receiving tower in Idaho’s core.

 “What?
-Giving up one’s share?
-No, we can’t do that,” said the officer in charge of the catch over video communication, and that was when trouble started.
+Giving up your share?
+No, we can’t do that,” the Catch Duty Officer said over the video line, and that was when the trouble started.

 “I’m the twister.”
-Diode answered with blank face.
-The response was absurd, so naturally, the officer didn't understand it.
+Diode answered blankly.
+The response was incongruous, so naturally, the officer didn't understand it.

 “Twister?
 Where is he?
 Wait, this pillar boat belongs to the Intercontinentals.
 Where’s Terra-chan?”

-Naturally, the boat’s owner Terra and the officer in charge were acquaintances.
-The job was supposed to operate in an assembly line fashion, but Diode was almost like an outsider interrupting it.
-Upon noticing that, Officer Bonus frowned.
+Naturally, as the boat's owner, Terra was acquainted with the duty officer.
+The job was supposed to operate like an assembly line, but Diode's presence was almost like an outside interruption.
+Upon noticing Terra, Officer Bonus frowned.

-“This sort of thing doesn’t fly, Terra-chan.
+“This sort of thing's not going to fly, Terra-chan.
 A pair of women can’t be doing this.
 What, you went down with this girl?
-Wuh, and you caught something?
+Woah, and you caught something?
 Oh boy, this is...”

 “Excuse me, but we caught five and a half hai.
-It’s only by a tiny bit, but we’re properly in the black—”
+It’s not much, but we did turn a profi–”

-“No, this isn’t about whether you were in the black.”
-The worker closed the VUI plate on his hand and scratched his temple with his finger.
-“It’s fine that you’re in the black — no, that isn’t quite fine either, but this is going to turn into a violation of the reciprocity system.
-You had to have taken lessons, they were in your curriculum, weren't they?
+“No, this isn’t about turning a profit.”
+The worker closed the VUI plate on his hand and scratched at his temple with a finger.
+“It’s fine that you’re in the black—no, that's not quite fine either, but this is going to turn into a reciprocity system violation.
+You had to take lessons, weren't they in your curriculum?
 They're lessons for junior students.”

-She almost certainly had, but she got the feeling that she spent the lesson drawing besshu species that she had imagined instead, thinking it had nothing to do with her.
-So she pleaded ignorance.
+Terra was almost certain she had, but she got the feeling she spent the lesson drawing besshu species she was imagining instead, thinking it had nothing to do with her.
+So, she pleaded ignorance.

 Still frowning, the lecture from the officer went something like this:

 It was the norm for a twister and a decompa to be spouses.
 The majority of married couples were composed of men and women from different clans.
-There were two directives they had to follow.
+They had to follow two directives.

-The second directive was to guarantee the stability of their society.
+The second directive was to guarantee societal stability.
 The so-called reciprocity system aimed to redistribute the clans’ earnings.
-After the 16 clans dispersed, they had to support themselves with their own profits, and the next two years could see abundance or adversity.
-Catches weren’t uniform, so they couldn’t avoid that.
-However, that could also lead to conflict, so they decided to split the catch as much as possible.
-It was for this purpose that men and women working with pillar boats each received half of the catch.
+After the 16 clans dispersed, their own profits would support them through the next two years of abundance or adversity.
+It was inevitable that catches would be unequal, but that could also lead to conflict.
+As a result, the Circs split their catch as much as possible.
+It was for this purpose that the men and women working with pillar boats each received half of the catch.

-Although they divided the catch, there was no method to send half of the catch to the husband or wife’s distantly orbiting home clan.
-Instead, their part could be accounted for by converting it into the equivalent monetary value, so that was what normally happened to half of the pillar boat’s earnings.
-Then, during a Bow Awow year, the accounts are drawn from for payment of a range of things.
-This way, the sixteen clans all helped one another, with the structure preserving their stability.
+Although the catch was divided, there wasn’t any way to send the husband or wife’s half of the catch to their distantly orbiting home clan.
+Instead, what normally happened was that half of the pillar boat’s earnings were converted into the equivalent monetary value for accounting purposes.
+Then, during the Bow Awow year, a wide range of payments are settled by drawing from the accounts.
+That way, the sixteen clans all support one another, the payment structure preserving their stability.

-“Terra-chan, that’s because you’re a marriage meeting veteran.”
+“That’s because you’re a marriage meeting veteran, Terra-chan.”

 “You really didn't have to say that.”
 Terra scowled and Diode cut into the conversation.

-“In that case, report that I gave up on my own clan’s share of my own will.
-Increase only the Endeavours’ catch.
-I don’t have any issues with it.”
+“In that case, report that I freely gave up on my own clan’s share.
+Add it all to the Endeavours’ catch.
+I don’t have an issue with it.”

-“Erm, listen, I think that you still don’t quite get how this works.
-You see, you don’t have the right to do that.”
+“Erm, listen, I think you still don’t quite get how this works.
+You don’t have the right to do that, you know.”
 He spoke as if he were lecturing a clueless child.

-“It would be nice if we could take it all for ourselves, but if we did that, your clan would get nothing.
+“It would be nice if we could take it all for ourselves, but your clan would get nothing if we did that.
 In other words, we’d be stealing from them.
-What you say about it is irrelevant, because of how it would be seen as a public matter.
+What you say is irrelevant, because the catch is a matter of public record.
 That’s the rule.
-The reason is if we allowed individual discretion, there’d certainly be a proliferation of accumulation conspiracies to rip off money from outsiders.
+If we allowed individual discretion, it’s certain that accumulation conspiracies to rip off outsiders would proliferate.
 Our Circ society would destabilize.
-That’s why it’s strictly mandated that we divide the catch equally between the two parties.
+That’s why there’s a strict mandate for us to split the catch equally between the two parties.
 This is the resolution from the Bow Awow.”

-To begin with, the primary purpose in holding the Bow Awow was to distribute profits between the clans.
-The clan suffering with the lowest profits held rights to the orbit predicted to be most productive over the next two years.
-It had only been thanks to those discussions that they’d made it as far as year 303.
+The main purpose of the Bow Awow was profit distribution to begin with.
+The clan suffering from the lowest profits held rights to the orbit predicted to be most productive for the next two years.
+It had only been thanks to those discussions that the Circs had made it to year 303.

 “That’s why I can’t allow you to give up on your share.
-Diode-san you have the obligation to take half of the catch to send on to your clan.
+Diode-san, you have the obligation to take half of the catch for transfer send on to your clan.
 Alright, your real name please.”

 “Real name...”